daniel-schwartz-k/nx-issue-uweb/README.md

 # Reproduce NX 18 issue
-### When building the app with a a package.json NX does not include [uWebSockets.js library](https://github.com/uNetworking/uWebSockets.js).
+### When building the app with a a package.json NX does not include [uWebSockets.js NPM package](https://github.com/uNetworking/uWebSockets.js).

 # Instructions: